shaan-kohli-ahead/PowerApps-Samples/cds/orgsvc/C#/MergeTwoRecords/README.md

 ### Setup

 1. Checks for the current version of the org.
-2. The `CreateRequiredRecords` class creates a publisher and a solution required for the sample when adding the web resources.
+2. The `CreateRequiredRecords` method creates any entity records that this sample requires.

 ### Demonstrate

-1. The `XDocument` method reads the descriptive data from the XML files.
+1. The `MergeRequest` method creates the request.
-1. The `WebResource` is used to set the web resource properties.
-1. The `CreateRequest` method is used to add optional parameters.
+2. The `Account` message creates another account to hold new data to merge into the entity.

 ### Clean up